 1. To say the obvious first- it is ridiculous to say that Ben was “harassing” presidential candidates as many have.
 It is impossible to harass someone using a private Twitter account totally disconnected not only from the ‘target’ of the putative harassment but also from anyone they know.
 It is almost impossible to harass someone as powerful as a presidential candidate while being an anonymous nobody.
 The same goes for “abusive”.
 I or Ben can no more “abuse” a presidential candidate than a possum can abuse me.
-The reapplication of terminology used primarily to describe gendered violence to the critique (however puerile) of some of the most powerful people in the world is disturbing.
+The reapplication of words used primarily to describe gendered & family violence to political satire- however puerile- is chilling.

 2. The people suggesting that Ben’s tweets were somehow super problematic and so he deserved to be cancelled- are you so innocent?
 Do you really have nothing in your closet which if found wouldn’t cost you dearly?
 Maybe even something you’ve forgotten?
 A risque DM?
 A drunk joke at a party?
 You’ve had decades to slip up, after all.
 This is why cancel culture will always be chain linked hypocrisy, it’s a bunch of people accusing each other of being witches, hoping no one finds their spell books.